-Students completing the Level I in the MSN or RN to MSN program are eligible to receive graduate status after completion of 120 hours, 33 of which must be taken from Concordia University Texas.
-Upon completion of the RN to MSN program, students will receive their BSN and their MSN degree.
-Any student coming into the RN to BSN or the RN to MSN program will receive 45 hours of credit toward the BSN major requirements.
-3 hours of credit toward their Concordia Common Experience Wellness requirement and 3 hours of credit toward their Concordia Common Experience Technology Requirement.
-All other Concordia Common Experience requirements must be met or will be met through other courses.
-(NUR 5050 meets experiential learning requirements).
+Students from the RN-MSN and RN-BSN track who are completing the Level II in the RN to MSN program are eligible to receive graduate status and the BSN after completion of 120 hours, 30 of which must be taken from Concordia University Texas (residency hours) and 24 must be in levels 3000 or higher (upper level division hours).
+Upon completion of the RN to MSN program, students will also receive their MSN degree.
+Students in the RN Plus program are already considered graduate status and do not receive a BSN, just the MSN at the completion of the program.

+Any student coming into the RN to BSN or the RN to MSN program will receive 45 hours of credit toward the BSN major requirements for their RN work (including 3 hours of credit toward their Concordia Common Experience Wellness requirement and 3 hours of credit toward their Concordia Common Experience Technology Requirement.
+All other Concordia Common Experience requirements must be met or will be met through other courses - NUR 5050 meets experiential learning requirements).
+In addition, these students may transfer 27-28 general education core credits plus 15 credit hours of supportive science credits towards their BSN degree.
+They will be required to take 9 Concordia Distinctive credits plus 24 nursing credit hours which equals 120 hours of undergraduate credits.